mauricelambert/WebScripts/docs/API_Client.md

 ## WebScriptsClient

 I developed a WebScripts client in Python with a CLI (command-line tool).
-I recommend using it for advanced uses.
+I recommend using it for advanced usages.

 ##### Features implemented:

  - Get scripts, arguments and informations
- - Execute scripts on WebScripts Server (simple script output + real time script output)
+ - Execute scripts on WebScripts Server (simple script output + *real time* script *output*)
  - Download file from WebScripts Server
  - Upload file on WebScripts Server
  - Send requests or reports to WebScripts Administrator